modanesh/Hetero-IsaacLab/README.md

 [![docs status](https://img.shields.io/github/actions/workflow/status/isaac-sim/IsaacLab/docs.yaml?label=docs&color=brightgreen)](https://github.com/isaac-sim/IsaacLab/actions/workflows/docs.yaml)
 [![License](https://img.shields.io/badge/license-BSD--3-yellow.svg)](https://opensource.org/licenses/BSD-3-Clause)

-**Notice:** This repository is a fork of the main Isaac Lab repo at commit [752be19b](https://github.com/isaac-sim/IsaacLab/tree/752be19bade88c1f1e2a06a1ca6519baafbba216).
-After that point, all subsequent modifications for heterogeneous training have been consolidated into a single commit to provide a clean, streamlined history.
+**Notice:** This repository is a fork of the main Isaac Lab repo built on top of upstream commit [84d0ff05](https://github.com/isaac-sim/IsaacLab/tree/84d0ff05a6).
+Modifications for heterogeneous training are layered directly on top of the core framework, maintaining a clean Git history.

 **Notice:** This project is different from [IsaacLab-HARL](https://github.com/DIRECTLab/IsaacLab-HARL) which focuses on heterogeneous _multi-agent_ learning in Isaac Lab.
 In this project, we focus on heterogeneous _single-robot_ learning, where each environment contains a single robot but the robots across environments are different.
 This allows us to train morphology-agnostic policies across multiple quadrupedal robots simultaneously.